kyoh86/dotfiles/nvim/lua/kyoh86/poc/codex_ghost.md

 ## Requirements
 - `codex` CLI reachable via `PATH`
-- Buffers that are not readonly/large; certain buftypes/filetypes can be skipped via config
+- Buffers that are not readonly/large; certain buftypes/buffers can be skipped via config
-- Treesitter-enabled for comment/string skipping (optional)

 ## Commands
 - `:CodexGhost` — request a continuation at the cursor.
 Clears any existing ghost.
 - `:CodexGhostAccept` — insert the current ghost at the stored position.
 - `:CodexGhostDismiss` — remove the ghost without inserting.
-- `:CodexGhostToggle` — enable/disable auto ghosting.
+- `:CodexGhostToggle` — enable/disable ghosting (manual trigger only).
 - `:CodexGhostShowLast` — show the last raw suggestion (for debugging).

 ## Keymap example